 "Last week, we brought you seven innovative ways to cool a scientific computer.

-Gauge is already counting towards the next prize draw, see you then everyone!
+Gauge is already counting towards the next draw, see you next time!

 Good luck everyone!